 Anxiety is actually a totally normal experience.
 Humans evolved to experience anxiety as a form of protection against predators and threats to our safety.
 Unfortunately, most anxiety sufferers feel shame and guilt about their anxiety, only because they don’t know how to manage it.
 When you don’t learn how to manage your anxiety you tend to fear it.
 This is when anxiety becomes overwhelming and negative coping mechanisms develop as a result.
 This results in a cycle that creates more anxiety, shame, and negative coping mechanisms.
 Yet if you begin with the simple act of accepting that anxiety is normal you can learn to manage it.

 Learning to manage anxiety should be taught in schools because let’s face it, anxiety is a fact of life.
 Fear, worry, and anxiety happen to everyone.
 Yet when we don’t learn how to manage it, it can really get out of control.

-And how we waste our time worrying about nonsense.
-Worrying about things completely out of our control.
+Most people waste their time worrying about nonsense.
+Worrying about things completely out of their control.
 Worrying about things that may never even happen.
 Putting all of this energy into something that says “this is my greatest fear, this is the big giant monster that I am terrified of ….. here, LET ME FEED IT”.